jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 ## Mind the chord intervals

-When learning and practicing these shapes, always be mindful of what role each note plays in the chord as you play it.
+When learning and practicing these shapes, it's important to always be mindful of what role each note plays in the chord, rather than mindlessly playing shapes.
-Know which note is the root, third (or minor third), fifth, etc.
+We should always be aware of which note is the root, third (or minor third), fifth, etc.

 This is important for two reasons.
 First, it allows us to make any chord we need just by adjusting a known chord shape.